cumbof/hdlib/paper/paper.md

 The `Vector` class also provides the following three arithmetic functions for manipulating and combining `Vector` objects:

 - `bind`: (i) it is invertible, (ii) it distributes over bundling (see `bundle`), (iii) it preserves the distance, and (iv) the resulting vector is dissimilar to the input vectors;
-- `bundle`: (i) the resulting vector is similar to the input vectors, (ii) the more vectors are involved in bundling, the harder it is to determine the component vectors, and (iii) if several copies of any vector are included in bundling, the resulting vector is closer to the dominant vector then to the other components;
+- `bundle`: (i) the resulting vector is similar to the input vectors, (ii) the more vectors are involved in bundling, the harder it is to determine the component vectors, and (iii) if several copies of any vector are included in bundling, the resulting vector is closer to the dominant vector than to the other components;
 - `permute`: (i) it is invertible, (ii) it distributes over bundling and any element-wise operation, (iii) it preserves the distance, and (iv) the resulting vector is dissimilar to the input vectors.

 It also provides a `dist` function for computing the distance between two `Vector` objects in the hyperdimensional space according to a specific similarity or distance measure (i.e., cosine similarity, euclidean distance, and hamming distance).